Curriculum and Instructional Programs

 District Special Education Services

-District 96 offers a continuum of special education programs and services for children who are eligible (ages 3 through 15) in accordance with the Individuals with Disabilities Education Improvement Act of 2004 (IDEIA, 2004).
-The District employs special education teachers, instructional aides, itinerants, and related services providers, such as speech and language therapists, school social workers, occupational therapists, and physical therapists, to support children who are eligible with disabilities.
+District 96 offers a continuum of special education programs and services for Children who are eligible (ages 3 through 15) in accordance with the Individuals with Disabilities Education Improvement Act of 2004 (IDEIA, 2004).
+The District employs special education teachers, instructional aides, itinerants, and related service providers, such as speech and language therapists, school social workers, occupational therapists, and physical therapists, to support children with disabilities who are eligible.
 In addition, District 96 is a member of the Exceptional Learners Collaborative (ELC).
 The District contracts with ELC for specific services, such as Early Childhood Assessment, Hearing and Vision Itinerant Support, and Audiology.
 Diagnostic services and case management are also available to families and children under the age of 3 through Child and Family Connections.

 Behavioral Interventions for Students with Disabilities